akamoske/canopyLazR/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Cats that sit on your computer when trying to code
-* Inspiration
-* etc
+* Tall trees